Szymon-Michalak/iOS-Resources/blog/WhatIsAnAssociatedValue.md

 Distance.miles(value: 20 )
 ```

 With Swift, names can be specified for associated values in order to make their use more understandable.
-Additionally, eachcasecan be associatedwith values of any type and number.
+Additionally, each `case` can be associated with values of any type and number.

 ```swift
 enum Action {